IBM/kar/docs/getting-started.md

 # Prerequisites

 1. You need a Kubernetes 1.16 (or newer) cluster.
+    1. You can use an IKS cluster provisioned on the IBM Public Cloud.
-    1. You can use [kind](https://kind.sigs.k8s.io/) to create a virtual Kubernetes cluster using Docker on your development machine.
-Once you have Docker installed, just run [start-kind.sh](../build/ci/start-kind.sh) to create a virtual cluster.
+    2. You can use [kind](https://kind.sigs.k8s.io/) to create a virtual Kubernetes cluster using Docker on your development machine.
-    2. You can use an IKS cluster provisioned on the IBM Public Cloud.
+       Using kind is only supported in KAR's "dev" mode where you will be building your own docker images of the KAR system components and push them into kind's local docker registry.
+       Once you have Docker installed, just run [start-kind.sh](../build/ci/start-kind.sh) to create a virtual
+       cluster properly configured for running KAR.

-2. You will need the `kubectl` cli installed locally.
+2. You will need the `kubectl` cli installed locally and configured to connect to your cluster.

 3. You will need the `helm` (Helm 3) cli installed locally.